nVarap/CSABlog/_posts/2023-09-1-JS-IO-Plan.md

 # Stretch Goals:
 - Build a chat environment between the two people
-- Be able to change preferences when looking for people (filters)c
+- Be able to change preferences when looking for people (filters)